When I set out to walk 500 miles across Spain on the Camino de Santiago, I didn’t even own a backpack let alone a hiking survival kit.

 The key is to attach your emergency whistle to your backpack with a carabiner in a place where you can easily reach it.
-When I walked the Camino de Santiago, I had one of those emergency alarms where you press a button.
-It just kept going off (once in a crowded train car!), so I switched to the whistle.
+I started out with one of those emergency alarms where you press a button, but the button kept getting inadvertently depressed.
+When my alarm went off in a crowded train car (yikes!), I finally switched to the whistle.

 What I like about the Leschi Flashlight is that I can turn it on, prop it up on a table, and it serves as a tiny, lightweight lantern.
 It does mean that I also carry an extra battery in case it runs out.